oktaykut/oktaykut/README.md

 # 👋 Hi there!
 I'm Oktay Aytkut

-I'm a full-stack developer with extensive experience in developing banking systems.
+I'm a full-stack developer with experience in developing banking systems.
 I have a keen interest in web and mobile application development.

 ## 🛠️ Expertise
 - **Languages**: Java, .NET, and various JavaScript libraries.
 Oh, and yes, I can also code in COBOL! 😄